qdbp/palette_gen/README.md

 If you're installing the file directly and not through a theme, rename it to end in `.icls` because IDEA is too stupid to let you import `.xml` schemes directly.

+### IDEA Theme Generation

+`palette-gen theme <theme spec> <generated palette> <view name> ...`

+Theme generation is conceptually similar to scheme generation, with the obvious difference being that the specification file takes theme directives.
+The `"colors"` dict is omitted from the spec.
+Also, theme generation works one view at a time, so a concrete view for which to generate the theme needs to be given.

+The `"colors"` dict is no specified in the spec, and is normally generated from the palette.
+However, if `--inline-colors` is passed, all palette colors will be inlined and there will be no `"colors"` section in the produced `.theme.json`.

+### IDEA Theme generation

 ## Internals (Nerd Shit)